 Why It Is Done

 Laparoscopy is used to examine the pelvic organs and to remove implants and scar tissue.
 This procedure is most often used for checking and treating:

 - Severe endometriosis and scar tissue that is thought to be interfering with internal organs, such as the bowel or bladder.

 - Endometriosis pain that has continued or that came back after hormone therapy.

 - Severe endometriosis pain.
-(Some women and their doctors choose to skip medicine treatment.)
+(Some people and their doctors choose to skip medicine treatment.)

 - An endometriosis cyst on an ovary (endometrioma).

 - Endometriosis as a possible cause of infertility.
 The surgeon usually removes any visible implants and scar tissue.
 This may improve fertility.